 Bluntly put, Pakistan must encourage the internationalisation of the Kashmir conflict in terms of resolution.
 For just as the Middle East will continue to burn until the Palestinian question is settled — South Asia will never know peace while Kashmiri blood is spilled.
 Day after day.
 Year after year.
 Decade after decade. *

+Published in Daily Times, December 18th2018.